Rob Brantly

 Robert Jacob Brantly (born July 14, 1989) is an American professional baseball catcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Miami Marlins, Chicago White Sox, Philadelphia Phillies, San Francisco Giants, New York Yankees, Tampa Bay Rays and Miami Marlins.
+He has previously played in Major League Baseball (MLB) for the Miami Marlins, Chicago White Sox, Philadelphia Phillies, San Francisco Giants, New York Yankees, Tampa Bay Rays, and Miami Marlins.
 The Detroit Tigers drafted Brantly in the third round of the 2010 MLB draft.
 Before beginning his professional career, Brantly played college baseball for the UC Riverside Highlanders.

 Amateur career

 Brantly attended Chaparral High School in Temecula, California.
-The Washington Nationals drafted Brantly in the 46th round of the 2008 Major League Baseball Draft, but Brantly did not sign.
-He opted to attend college, enrolling at the University of California, Riverside (UCR).
-He played college baseball for the UCR Highlanders baseball team in the Big West Conference.
-In the summer after his freshman season, in 2009, he played collegiate summer baseball for the La Crosse Loggers in the Northwoods League, and was named the league's top prospect.
-In his sophomore season, Brantly was named to the Big West's first team.
+The Washington Nationals drafted Brantly in the 46th round of the 2008 Major League Baseball draft, but Brantly did not sign.
+He chose to attend the University of California, Riverside (UCR).
+He played college baseball for the UCR Highlanders.
+After his freshman season, in 2009, he played collegiate summer baseball for the La Crosse Loggers in the Northwoods League, and was named the league's top prospect.
+In his sophomore season, Brantly was named to the Big West Conference's first team.

 Professional career

 Detroit Tigers

-The Detroit Tigers drafted Brantly in the third round, with the 100th overall selection, of the 2010 Major League Baseball Draft.
-He made his professional debut with the West Michigan Whitecaps of the Single-A Midwest League that season, recording a .251 batting average in 52 games played.
+The Detroit Tigers drafted Brantly in the third round, with the 100th overall selection, of the 2010 Major League Baseball draft.
+He made his professional debut with the West Michigan Whitecaps of the Single-A Midwest League that summer, with a .251 batting average in 52 games played.
 He returned to West Michigan to start the 2011 season and was named to the Midwest League All-Star Game.
 Brantly was promoted to the Lakeland Flying Tigers of the High-A Florida State League in July.
 He finished the year hitting .274/.324/.400 in 114 games between the two teams.

 Brantly played for the Erie SeaWolves of the Double-A Eastern League and the Toledo Mud Hens of the Triple-A International League in 2012.
 He was named to appear in the All-Star Futures Game.